berylcczhang/TEST/doc/html/_sources/output.txt

 * ``NWavelength_ex`` (``std::vector<double>::size_type``, usually ``unsigned long long``): the number of wavelength entries in the extinted spectra; only present if ``Extinct`` is 1
 * ``Wavelength_ex`` (``NWavelength_ex`` entries of type ``double``); only present if ``Extinct`` is 1

-and then contains a series of records, one for each output time , with different trials ordered sequentially, so that all the times for one trial are output before the first time for the next trial.
+and then contains a series of records, one for each output time, with different trials ordered sequentially, so that all the times for one trial are output before the first time for the next trial.
 Each record consists of a header containing

 * ``Time`` (``double``)
 * ``NCluster`` (``std::vector<double>::size_type``, usually ``unsigned long long``): number of non-disrupted clusters present at this time